keyboard_arrow_up

 Baler

-A machine used to compress and bind secondary materials into compact units for easier storage or shipment.
+A machine used to compress and bind secondary materials into compact units for easier storage, recycling, or shipment.

 Bales

-Tightly compressed bundles of material, typically bound with wire for stability and transport.
+Tightly compressed bundles of material, usually bound with wire, strap, or twine for stability and transport.

 Banding

-The securing material, often wire or nylon, used to wrap around bales and keep them tightly bound.
+The securing material, often wire, strap, or nylon, wrapped around bales to keep them tightly bound.

 Compaction

-The process of increasing the density of an object or material by applying pressure.
+The process of increasing the density of a material by applying pressure.

 Density